ScalaConsultants/panopticon-tui/README.md

 ## run

-Warden uses `netcat` to communicate with Zookeeper nodes, so it requires `nc` to be available in terminal.
+Warden uses `netcat` to communicate with Zookeeper nodes, so it requires `nc` to be available in the terminal.

 To run it you need to pass a list of addresses for Zookeeper nodes like this:
 ```